Categories

 For real estate investors with a record of handling rental assets, the bank can use the projected rental income from the units to finance down payment programs for multifamily homeownership.

-2. Certainty of Rental Income
+2. Certainty Of Rental Income

 Upon qualifying for the Section 8 program, the HUD agrees with the property owner on the expected rental income, per the Fair Market Rate.
 The landlord will receive monthly payments from the government, even when there’s a recession.